By Ken Starks, NMLS #173595 · Last reviewed: February 2026

 1–4 Unit Properties

 Buy a duplex, triplex, or fourplex with FHA financing.
-Live in one unit, rent the rest.
-This is one of the most powerful wealth-building strategies I help borrowers execute.
+Live in one unit, rent the rest — one of the most powerful wealth-building strategies I help borrowers execute.

 Higher DTI Tolerance